 For example, if you mix a small amount of white into Payne’s Gray, you can easily see the blue undertone.
 So, Payne’s Gray is gray with a blue bias.

-What happens when you mix all three primary colors together?
+What happens when you mix all three primary colours together?
 Instead of getting the lovely green grass you wanted, you end up with a muddy field.

-To get an actual green you can use, you need to mix cool colors or a warm color and a cool color depending upon how bright or dull you want your green.
-For more information on color temperature, please see my Warm and Cool Colors post.
+To get an actual green you can use, mix two cool colours or mix a warm colour with a cool colour, depending on how bright or dull you want your green.
+For more information on colour temperature, please see my Warm and Cool Colours post.

 How to Mix a Bright Green Paint